HypeCheck

 What the Science Says

-Bergamot peel oil is an essential oil extracted from the rind of the bergamot orange (Citrus bergamia), a citrus fruit grown primarily in southern Italy.
-It is best known as the distinctive flavoring in Earl Grey tea and is widely used in aromatherapy, where it is traditionally associated with mood-lifting and calming effects.
-Some preliminary research suggests compounds in bergamot, particularly linalool and linalyl acetate, may have mild relaxing properties when inhaled, but no clinical trials were available in the provided data to confirm effective doses or reliable health outcomes.
+Bergamot peel oil is an essential oil extracted from the rind of the bergamot orange (Citrus bergamia), a citrus fruit grown mainly in southern Italy.
+It is best known as the distinctive flavoring in Earl Grey tea and is widely used in aromatherapy, where it is traditionally associated with mood support and stress relief.
+Some preliminary research suggests it may have antimicrobial and anti-inflammatory properties, but no clinical trials were available in the provided data to confirm effective doses or timeframes for any health outcome.

 What It Doesn't Do